We're excited to build and fly drones with you. Please watch this video for a brief overview of the course.

 I agree that all observers and participants will wear safety glasses.

 This course will be a substantial time commitment.
 If you are unable to allocate 10+ hours a week, please consider taking the course during a sememster when you will have more time.
 Tuning a PID can be a time consuming process even for a veteran.

 That being said, hard work will lead to success with high probability.
 We put the hardware through many revisions and tested multiple choices for each component, ultimately choosing parts based on robustness and performance.
 If hot glue is employed as prescribed, we are confident that your drone could survive many crashes of magnitude beyond those your unit will experience (skimp on the glue and your flight controller USB port will snap on the first crash).
 The projects and research pipeline have been devised to allow the safe development of capabilities through proper ordering and test equipment.

 Sometimes there are special circumstances during the semester that result in exceptions to this late policy.
-All such circumstances require permission from the instructor.
+All such circumstances require permission from the instructor, and usually a letter from the dean.
 In general if you have any problems it’s a good idea to contact the Deans because they can help balance your course load and take the pressure off in difficult situations.

 Please read this policy carefully.